rdagumampan/arnis/README.md

 - A critical security report requires all applications using a component to upgrade (OpenCA)
 - You maybe suprised your company uses 3 types of OR mapping tool, 5 kinds of DI frameworks, runs unit tests on nUnit, MSTEST, xUNit etc ;)

+##Trackers##
+Implements IStackTracker which scans the entire folder to perform analysis.

+##Sinks##
+Implements IStackReportSInk to write specific format.
+Default format is CSV.